Floepke/pianoTab/gui/CALLBACKS_GUIDE.md

 # Callback Configuration Guide

-This guide explains how to add new menu items and toolbar buttons to PianoTab using the centralized callback system.
+This guide explains how to add new menu items and toolbar buttons to pianoTAB using the centralized callback system.

 ## Overview